Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: The eval-apply evaluator style

 Strict function application can be simulated in Haskell using the principled and flexible monadic style.
 We use the Haskell 2010 standard which has a well-defined static and operational semantics (Appendix~\ref{app:haskell-semantics}).
 Evaluators are one of the motivating applications of monads \cite{Wad92a,Wad92b}, and monadic evaluators can be program-transformed to other operational semantics devices \cite{ADM05}.
 Monads are provided in the Haskell 2010 library by means of the \texttt{Monad} type class and its datatype instances.
 Type classes have a trivial dictionary operational semantics \cite{HHPJW96}.
 The \texttt{Monad} type class provides operators for monadic identity (\verb!return!), monadic function application (\verb!=<<!), and monadic function composition (\verb!<=<!), called Kleisli composition.
 The first two operators are defined by programmers for the particular monad instance.
 Monadic function composition is defined in the library in terms of monadic function application.
 For comparison, we show in Figure~\ref{fig:monadic-ops} the type signatures alongside ordinary identity, function application, and function composition.

-Strict function application can be simulated by monadic application \cite[Sec.\,3.2]{Wad92b} when $\mathtt{return} \: \bot = \bot$ and $\mathtt{f} \: \verb!=<<! \: \bot = \bot$ for any \texttt{f}, which is the case for some strict monads,\footnote{This is the case in Haskell 2010 but the latest \texttt{Monad} class at the time of writing is a subclass of \texttt{Functor} and \texttt{Applicative} which are not in the 2010 standard.
-Moreover, the \texttt{Functor} laws use non-strict composition \cite[Sec.\,3.2]{Wad92b}.
+Strict function application can be simulated by monadic application \cite[Sec.\,3.2]{Wad92b} when $\mathtt{return} \: \bot = \bot$ and $\mathtt{f} \: \verb!=<<! \: \bot = \bot$ for function \texttt{f}, which is the case for some strict monads.\footnote{The statement holds in Haskell 2010.
+However, at the time of writing, the latest \texttt{Monad} class is a subclass of \texttt{Functor} and \texttt{Applicative} which are not in the 2010 standard, and the \texttt{Functor} laws use non-strict composition \cite[Sec.\,3.2]{Wad92b}.
 To use Haskell in this setting we would have to define an alternative strict monadic composition.} In particular, we will use the \texttt{IO} monad because we are interested in printing the results of evaluation.
 (We will use monadic composition later on when we discuss eval-readback evaluators in Section~\ref{sec:eval-readback}).

 The monadic style has several benefits.
-First, we can keep Haskell which is our preferred choice of implementation language for, among other things, its convenient syntax for writing the generic evaluators and their fixed-points in Sections~\ref{sec:eval-apply-template} and~\ref{sec:eval-readback-template}.
+First, we can keep Haskell which is our preferred choice of implementation language for, among other things, its convenient syntax for writing the generic evaluators and their fixed-points (Sections~\ref{sec:eval-apply-template} and~\ref{sec:eval-readback-template}).
 Second, we can keep \texttt{subst} non-monadic.
 Third, we can toggle between strict and non-strict Haskell evaluation by instantiating the evaluator's type signature with strict and non-strict monad instances.
 The non-strict Haskell evaluation of strict strategies like \texttt{bv} can be helpful in iterative tracing up to particular depths \cite{Ses02} to locate divergence points, known in vernacular as `chasing bottoms' \cite{DJ04}.
 The parametrisation on a monad type parameter requires the `arbitrary rank polymorphism' type-checking extension of the Glorious Haskell Compiler (GHC) which falls outside the Haskell 2010 standard.
 Nevertheless, the extension has no run-time effect, as it simply allows GHC to overcome the limitations of the default type-inference algorithm by letting programmers provide type signature annotations for perfectly type-checkable code.
-Hereafter, we write evaluators in monadic style with a monad type parameter, but bear in mind that it is optional and irrelevant for the results presented in the paper.
+Hereafter, we write evaluators in monadic style with a monad type parameter, but the parameter is optional and immaterial.